Chubek/CodingChallenges/MyHashFunction/Readme.md

-#My Hash Function
+#My Cipher Function

-This hash function receives a string, counts how many vowels are in the string, and outputs the alphanumerical value plus the number of vowels.
+This cipher function receives a string, counts how many vowels are in the string, and outputs the alphanumerical value plus the number of vowels.